Who remembers Shrinky Dinks?!

 How To Make Shrinky Dinks

-The first thing you want to do when it comes to making these is decide on your shrinky dink paper.
+The first thing you want to do when it comes to making these is deciding on your shrinky dink paper.

 You Have Two Options: